ShivRajendran/Wordform-to-Excel-Databse-VBA/README.md

 -------------------------------------------------------------------

-Pictures of final product can be viewed in repository
+Pictures of final product can be viewed in repository.
+Db-img is an image of the database that is created after scraping word forms.
+Audit-img is an image of the audit what the final product of the Auditor.bas is.